antunishdPursuit/project-bird-sanctuary/README.md

 1. I can use a form to checkout my cart, upon checkout, it resets my cart
 1. I can delete a bird from my cart

-## Acceptance criteria and tests

-The acceptance criteria below are covered by unit tests.
-Notice that there are some important details about the exact text, classes, or HTML tags you'll need to use in order to pass the tests.

-Your react app should be made up of a minimum of 3 components:

-- bird card(s)
-- checkout
-- cart

 ### Birds